• Register

 Introduction: One of the challenges in the field of operating room technology is the proper learning of surgical instruments.
 Traditional training methods have not adequately met students’ needs and have also posed challenges for instructors.
 The use of innovative training methods can impact students’ learning; therefore, this study compares the learning and satisfaction of students after two methods: collaborative-game-based training and traditional training in the surgical instruments course.

-Methods: This interventional study was conducted in the second semester of 2022 and the second semester of 2023.
-The participants included 31 second-semester operatingroom students who were enrolled based on inclusion criteria and received training through two methods: collaborative-game-based training and traditional training.
-The lesson topics were divided between the two methods; 7 sessions were taught using collaborative game-based training and 7 sessions by the traditional training method.
+Materials & Methods: This interventional study was conducted in the second semester of 2022 and the second semester of 2023.
+The participants included 31 second-semester operating room students who were enrolled based on inclusion criteria and received training through two methods: collaborative-game-based training and traditional training.
+The lesson topics were divided between the two methods; 7 sessions were taught using collaborative game-based training, and 7 sessions by the traditional training method.
 Learning was measured using pre-tests and post-tests, and at the end of the second semester, a separate cumulative test was conducted for each method.
 To assess student satisfaction, the Borimnejad et al. questionnaire was used.

 Keywords